-Since the release of the cinematic version of 50 Shades of Grey the internet seems to be flooded with reviews and discussions on whether this is in fact a story of domestic abuse (we are discussing it here).
+Since the release of the cinematic version of 50 Shades of Grey the internet seems to be flooded with reviews and discussions on whether this is, in fact, a story of domestic abuse.
 What the discussion has really brought to life for me, is that so many people have no idea what abuse is, where it starts and how often people are confronted with it.

 “Everyone wants to focus on the spanking, because that’s the sensational part — that’s the part that everyone is going home and masturbating to anyways […] People aren’t masturbating to the part where they’re fighting and he’s stalking her at work.”
 Christian’s self-admitted inability to leave Ana alone shouldn’t be romanticized, nor should his controlling, domineering behavior be conflated with sexual dominance.
 (From: ‘Fifty Shades Of Grey’ Isn’t A Movie About BDSM, And That’s A Problem‘ in The Huffington Post)

 I don’t want to analyze the film here, there are plenty of far more qualified people out there for that.
 I just want to illustrate that mainstream media and culture seems to lack understanding of an issue that affects and destroys so many people.
 An issue that impacts families, workplaces, health care systems, substance abuse problems…

 Domestic abuse destroys people, and that in turn destroys societies.

 We Need to Change Our Perspective

 I have had many responses of disbelief or judgment to content with since cutting off all contact with my parents.
 Anything from: ‘So you are saying they didn’t really hit you’ to ‘But they are your parents‘.
 My standard response to anyone has become:

 Be very happy you cannot understand this, it means you have led a blessed life